| Title: | Medical Statistics & Epidemiological Analysis |

 This function identifies and tags duplicate observations based on specified variables.

-This function mimics the functionality of Stata's duplicates
+This function mimics the functionality of Stata's duplicates command in R.

 It calculates the number of duplicates and provides a report of duplicates